hsbp/voctomix-local/cfg1/README.md

  - Video:
-   - 1280x720 so that two streams can fit within the gigabit pipe and 1080p is too much for some streams
+   - 1280x720 so that two streams can fit within the gigabit pipe and 1080p is too much for some voctomix notebooks
    - 29.97 FPS to match the DSLR
- - Audio: stereo 16-bit input from ALSA since no audio comes over HDMI
+ - Audio: stereo 16-bit input from ALSA since no audio comes over HDMI from the camera

 Operation
 ---------